goblinhack/c-plus-plus-examples/README.md

 readable and safer as you do not need to manually specify the boundary conditions.

-There are a few ways to walk such lists.
+There are a few ways to walk such containers.
 One is via a constant iterator e.g.:

 By now you will have seen the following range based for loop e.g.:
 ```C++